Backcountry Course in Canada

 • Help with visa application and all other practical formalities

-• A total experience where all the practicalities are arranged for you
+• A total experience where all the logistics are arranged for you

 • Job placement as an instructor in Canada*